War on women: Gestational limits on abortion

 In June 2013, Representative Trent Franks of Arizona, passed a national bill in the House Judiciary Committee that would ban abortions after the 20th week of pregnancy.
 The bill did not include exceptions for rape, incest or health of the mother.
 In responding to the bill's lack of exception for rape victims, Franks stated that "the incidence of rape resulting in pregnancy are very low," which was compared to the controversial statements made by Todd Akin; studies show that the incidence of pregnancy from rape is approximately equal to or higher than the rate from consensual sex.
 Afterwards, the House Rules Committee added exceptions for rape and incest.
 Georgia legislators passed HB 954, a "fetal pain bill" criminalizing abortions performed after the 20th week of pregnancy.
 The bill, which does not contain exemptions for rape or incest, has been referred to as the "women as livestock bill" by opponents after Representative Terry England made a comparison between women seeking abortions for stillborn fetuses to delivering calves and pigs on a farm.

 In April 2012, Arizona passed legislation banning abortions occurring 20 weeks after a woman's last menstrual period.
 A judge from the District Court initially upheld this ban, but the Ninth Circuit Court of Appeals ruled in August 2012 that the ban could not be enforced until an appeal on the law had been decided.
 The Ninth Circuit then struck down the law as unconstitutional in May 2013.
 Eight other states, including Nebraska, Alabama, Georgia, Indiana, Idaho and Oklahoma, have passed such bills; unlike Arizona, the gestational age in these states is calculated from fertilization (20 weeks post-fertilization-which means 22 weeks LMP).
 In 2013, Idaho's ban was struck down as unconstitutional by a federal judge.
 States such as Ohio have proposed six-week abortion bans, the earliest time embryonic or fetal cardiac activity can usually be detected.

 Defining the beginning of human personhood

 In 2011, voters in Mississippi rejected Initiative 26, a measure that would have declared that human life begins at fertilization, which had drawn support from conservative Republicans and Democrats.
 Critics of the initiative indicated that the law would have made abortion illegal even in cases where the mother's life is in danger.

 Targeted regulation of abortion providers

 Since the mid-1990s, the regulatory burden on abortion providers has increased.
 TRAP laws (Targeted Regulation of Abortion Providers) have been passed in numerous states.
 In 2015, the United States Supreme Court agreed to an emergency appeal regarding a Texas law that would have shut down 10 of the remaining 19 abortion clinics within the state.
-Sometime in the fall of 2015, the Supreme Court will decide whether or not to hear the clinics' full appeal of the ruling, which, if held, would be the largest abortion case before the Supreme Court in nearly 25 years.
+Sometime in the fall of 2015, the Supreme Court will decide whether or not to hear the clinics' full appeal of the ruling.